rohan843/cybersecurity-notes/README.md

 **Switch**: It is a device that makes connections between specific devices on a network by sending and receiving data between them.
 It is more "intelligent" than a hub, passing data only to the intended destination.
 This makes a switch more secure than a hub, and allows them to control network traffic, thereby improving network performance.

 **Router**: It is a network device that connects multiple networks together.

+**Modems**: It is a device that connects a router to the internet and enables internet access to a LAN.